fauh45/alraqmiyyat.github.io/_pages/mARkdown.md

 Above is a snapshot of a scheme that I used for tagging biographies of preachers.
 In this example, I am looking into individuals involved into two different forms of preaching—*waʿẓ* and *ḫuṭbaŧ*, their education backgrounds and topics of their sermons.
 Thus, my tag in the case of a *wāʿiẓ* who had training in *fiqh* will look as follows: `@MGR@WACZ_education_fiqh@`.
 In combination with chronological, geographical and social information (derived from *nisbaŧ*s), one can get a perspective on how many individuals involved in *waʿẓ* had training in *fiqh* and if there are any chronological, geographical and social peculiarities to this information.

 It is vital to keep track of tags one introduces and avoid creating too many of them.
-Another useful stategy is to keep them short, for instance: `@MGR@WCZ_ed_fqh@` (it is your own decision, of course, how to balance brevity and readability).
+Another useful strategy is to keep them short, for instance: `@MGR@WCZ_ed_fqh@` (it is your own decision, of course, how to balance brevity and readability).

 # IV.
-Known issues with EitPad Pro and OpenArabic mARkdown
+Known issues with EditPad Pro and OpenArabic mARkdown

 ## IV.1.
 Highlighting scheme running amok